webroo/dummy-json/README.md

 var result = dummyjson.parse(template, {mockdata: myMockdata}); // Returns "Copyright Myself 2015"
 ```

-### Using built-in helpers
+### Using built-in helpers inside your own helpers

-All the built-in helpers are available for you to use in your own helpers, and are available in `dummyjson.helpers`:
+All the built-in helpers are available for you to use in your own helpers.
+They are available in `dummyjson.helpers`:

 ```js
 var myHelpers = {